 After I drink my green tea, I sometimes save the tea bags in a zip lock bag and store them in the freezer to later use as an under eye mask.
 On those days where I wake up puffy or with massive under eye bags, I take a couple of tea bags out and thaw for a while, then put the cold tea bags under my eyes for 5-10 minutes.
 It’s really effective in calming your skin and getting rid of swelling.

 Have you tried incorporating green tea into your daily diet and skincare routine?
-If not, maybe you can start exploring all the different varieties out there and find the perfect blend for you.
+If not, maybe you can start exploring all the different varieties out there and find the perfect blend and use for you.
 It will benefit your skin and perhaps even add a hint of coziness and nourishment to your afternoon!